hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS / DFH is built specifically for AI systems and search engines.

-🚀 Why Companies Need HESS / DFH — What’s in It for You (and What Happens If a Competitor Gets It First) HESS / DFH directly impacts revenue by deciding who becomes the canonical source for a topic: adopt it first and your company is treated by search engines and AI as the default authority, capturing stable rankings, AI citations, and high-intent traffic while reducing SEO spend; ignore it and the risk is asymmetric — a competitor who adopts first can lock in that authority, siphon demand, push you into permanent catch-up mode, and force you to spend more just to win back traffic you used to earn naturally.
+🚀 Why You Need HESS / DFH — What’s in It for You (and What Happens If a Competitor Gets It First) HESS / DFH directly impacts revenue by deciding who becomes the canonical source for a topic: adopt it first and your company is treated by search engines and AI as the default authority, capturing stable rankings, AI citations, and high-intent traffic while reducing SEO spend; ignore it and the risk is asymmetric — a competitor who adopts first can lock in that authority, siphon demand, push you into permanent catch-up mode, and force you to spend more just to win back traffic you used to earn naturally.